shehansuhail/Commonscripts/README.md

 ## Summary:

 Since these are CAs for mTLS scenarios and building trust internally, separate CAs should be created for each environment.
-Main reason is a service in one deployment should not trust service in another deployment.
+Main reason is that a service in one deployment should not trust a service in another deployment.
 For example:

 A service from product A should not trust a service from product B

 A service in product A Production should not trust a service in product A Dev.

 ## How to Install the tool:
 ---------------------------------------------------------------------------------------------------------------------------